Bakala and Kadas do not have to return CZK 12 billion of dividends, British court ruled.

 However, the English judge is not as unequivocal in his ruling.
 In his decision, he wrote that the Czech court will have the benefit of the English court’s view on the lawfulness of the (English law governed) NWR Dividends.
 He does not comment on the matter much further.

-Lee Louda is silent about the matter.
+Lee Louda is staying silent on the matter.
 “I will not comment about ongoing cases,” he says.
 According to a source close to HN, however, they are not too concerned about the English court’s ruling.
 “Our actions were not filed in England but rather in the Czech Republic.
 This means that the decision of the English court has practically no meaning in relation to the Czech disputes,” he says.